simonemberton/Introduction_to_Creative_Coding/Week_14/Week_14.md

 - If it isn't, we want to keep drawing circles and incrementing the score.
 - If the game is over, we want to be able to click near the centre of the canvas, where the "Game Over" text is, to reset the timer, score and <code>gameOver</code> boolean flag.

 You should be spending around 15 minutes on this before checking our solution.
+Same goes again if you are doing this worksheet in the timetabled session, ask for some help or to talk your ideas over.
+Only look at the dropdown after you have spent time trying to work out the problem using your logic skills.

 <details>
 <summary>Want to see the code?</summary>